Covid 19 Coronavirus: New shopping trip details where infected South Korean man visited Auckland revealed

 "We all have our part to play and everyone who is offered a swab should take up that offer."

-Apa said district health boards were taking every precaution and it was important the public remain vigilant; "we must continue our whole of community approach to combating the pandemic".
+Apa said district health boards were taking every precaution and it was important the public remain vigilant.

+"We must continue our whole of community approach to combating the pandemic."

-Anyone who was concerned was able to be tested for free, even if they had no symptoms.
+Anyone concerned could be tested for free, even if they had no symptoms.

-There would also be widespread community testing in Queenstown, where the 22-year-old visited from July -4 and around Christchurch airport where he spent time on July 20-21.
+There would also be widespread community testing in Queenstown, where the 22-year-old visited from July 4 and around Christchurch airport where he spent time on July 20 and 21.

-People who may have been in the same areas as the man around those dates but had now moved elsewhere could also call Healthline for further advice about getting tested.
+People who may have been in the same areas as the man around those dates but had now moved elsewhere can call Healthline for further advice about getting tested.

-People were also asked to call Healthline on 0800 358 5453 or your GP for advice.
+People are also asked to call Healthline on 0800 358 5453 or their GP for advice.